Naming Waypoints

 Trig Point Waypoints

 The naming of the Trig.
-Point Waypoints is entirely arbitary and is not compatable with any other waypoint on this site.
+Point Waypoints is entirely arbitrary and is not compatible with any other waypoint on this site.

 Other Legacy Waypoint Formats